Find a helpful general practitioner (GP)

 Recommended GPs

-If your GP is willing to do blood tests for people who are self-medicating it would be really helpful if you send us their details so we can add them to our list.
+If your GP is willing to do blood tests for people who are self-medicating it would be really helpful if you can submit their information to the Trans Healthcare Community Survey.
 This is a practical way of showing solidarity and supporting our work.

 UK: list of trans-friendly GPs (This is a copy of an archived version of a list originally compiled by Action for Trans Health, so it’s not being maintained and some details may be out of date).